W

 A C K I N G Y O U R

 P A R A C H U T E ?
+Charles Plumb was a

 U.S. Navy jet pilot in Vietnam.
+After 75 combat missions,

-missile.
+his plane was destroyed by a surface-to-airmissile.
 Plumb ejected and parachuted into enemy hands.
 He

-captured and spent 6 years in a communist Vietnamese prison.
+wascaptured and spent 6 years in a communist Vietnamese prison.
 He

 survived the ordeal and now lectures on lessons

-learned from that
+learned from thatexperience!

 One day, when Plumb and his wife were sitting in a restaurant, a man